orifki/Schelling_network/README.md

 Schelling model simulation on networks using “networkx” package.
 Plotting functions are included as well.

-This is the source code for my medium blog post "Configurations urbaines et ségrégation sociale par le prisme de la modélisation" [Fr].
+This is the source code of my medium blog post "Configurations urbaines et ségrégation sociale par le prisme de la modélisation" [Fr].